-All completed Children’s Rights Impact Assessments must be sent to the CRIA@gov.wales mailbox
+All completed Children’s Rights Impact Assessments must be emailed to CRIA@gov.wales.

 Describe and explain the impact of the proposal on children and young people

 - how will the proposal affect the lives of children, positively and negatively?

 - how will the proposal affect different groups of children (e.g. children who have experienced adverse childhood experiences (ACEs), children living in poverty, children with a disability, children living in Welsh speaking households and children in Welsh medium education etc.?)

 - what evidence have you used to inform your assessment, including evidence from children or their representatives?